uptonking/note4yaoo/lib-db-indexeddb-blog.md

 # [Best Practices for Using IndexedDB_201706](https://web.dev/indexeddb-best-practices/)

-> Learn best practices for syncing application state between IndexedDB an popular state management libraries.
+> Learn best practices for syncing application state between IndexedDB and (in-memory) popular state management libraries.

 - When a user first loads a website or application, there's often a fair amount of work involved in constructing the initial application state that's used to render the UI.
   - For example, sometimes the app needs to authenticate the user client-side and then make several API requests before it has all the data it needs to display on the page.